Writing Biopics and Docudramas for Film & TV

 Capacity: Max.
 15-20 participants

-In 2011 the two main candidates for best film Oscar were The King’s Speech and The Social Network.
+In 2011 the two main candidates for best picture Oscar were The King’s Speech and The Social Network.
 In 2013 the Oscar went to Argo.
-Today Florence Foster Jenkins, Suffragette, Bridge of Spies, Madoff and Jackie have all been sweeping the box office.
+And in the last few months, following on from Suffragette and Bridge of Spies we have seen the astonishing success at the box-office of Dunkirk.
 All were docudramas - films based on real people.
 They were continuing a trend that has become increasingly significant.
 If you want your film to be popular, base it on reality.

 This 2-day workshop with Alan Rosenthal is designed to show you how to write, create and produce docudramas and biopics, or reality based films for the cinema or TV.